 Great value for money restaurants

 La Mémé, on the Avenidas, is a stylish eatery offering a great value menu and is a particularly popular restaurant with locals.
-The contemporary-style La Parada is close by in Plaza de España, housed in Palma’s original colonial-style railway station building on the Avenidas.

 Tapas in Palma

 When in Spain why not try tapas – the very trendy Tast Club is one of the most popular with well-to-do locals but it is difficult to get a table so reserve in advance.
 The Tast Group opened the stylish Ram Bar on La Rambla and is a must-visit place.
 The restaurant of Hotel Cort – opposite the town hall in the centre of the city – serves excellent tapas in a stylish interior (or al fresco on the front terrace).
 Cor Barra i Taula, located by the fresh food market, Mercat de L’Olivar, is a place to share Mediterranean tapas with a twist designed by acclaimed chef Santi Taura.

 Vegetarian restaurants in Palma